ethereum/portal-blog/pages/posts/2024-portal-prague.md

 This was our second Portal summit and it was impressive to see how far everyone on the project has come both in their expertise with the Portal protocol itself as well as their broader knowledge and understanding of the Ethereum protocols.
-The am left with a deep feeling of satisfaction and excitement.
+The team left with a deep feeling of satisfaction and excitement.
 The Portal protocol is something I first imagined a full four years ago.
 During that four years the teams and engineers working on the various clients have turned that idea into a well specified protocol with four distinct clients and a growing